Esmaeil Keyvanshokooh

 Selected Honors and Awards

-• Research Grant Award from the National Institutes of Health (NIH)'s AIM-AHEAD Consortium Development Program, Design and Assessment of Fair Algorithms for Counterfactual Explanations to Generate Digital Role Models for Patients with Type-2 Diabetes and Hypertension, 2023.
+• Research Grant Award ($1M) from NIH, Design and Assessment of Fair Algorithms for Counterfactual Explanations to Generate Digital Role Models for Patients with Type-2 Diabetes and Hypertension, 2023-2025.

 • Finalist, POMS College of Healthcare Operations Management (CHOM) Best Paper Competition, 2022.